 “Shut the f*ck up,” are the first words out of my mouth most mornings.
 I know that makes me sound crude and uncivilized, but when an animal the size of a breadbox is screaming in your face at 6:15 am, a time when you’d saw off your right arm with child-proof scissors for another hour of sleep, I don’t think it’s unreasonable.
-Sometimes I’ll grab her and toss her off my bed, which is basically a couch from a nice neighborhood.* Other times I’ll just succumb to my inevitable fate.
+Typically I’ll then push her off my bed, which is basically a couch from a nice neighborhood.*

 “MEOW!” she’ll scream from the floor.